 Are you wondering how to help your child to be more independent?
 How to introduce the Montessori principles at home?
-My next Montessori Parenting Course is starting next week!
+Check the first lesson of my Montessori e-course below.

 Subscribe to my newsletter and receive information about my courses, this blog and freebies including the First Lesson of the Montessori Parenting course!

 Wow never seen anything like that before!
 Looks really good!

 This is so interesting to know!
 Will definitely look into these when my little is old enough.
 We really should be encouraging them to do more things for themselves to gain independence, thank you for the reminder!